MOST VALUABLE 60S BASEBALL CARDS

 1969 Topps Tom Seaver RC: Considered the finest pitching prospect of his generation, Tom Seaver burst onto the scene with the Amazin’ Mets in 1967.
 His rookie card from 1969 Topps is among the most aesthetically pleasing designs from the brand that decade.
 Seaver stares stoically beyond the left field wall with the Mets’ distinct orange lettering prominently displayed across his chest.
 High-grade copies frequently clear $20,000 at auction today.

-Read also: BEST 1957 TOPPS BASEBALL CARDS
+Read also: WHAT DOES PSA MEAN IN BASEBALL CARDS

 1966 Topps Hank Aaron: As Hank Aaron closed in on Babe Ruth’s all-time home run record through the mid-1960s, collectors nationwide scrambled to obtain his latest Topps issues.
 A near-perfect 1966 is worthy of over $15,000, capturing Aaron at the peak of his immense skills for the Milwaukee/Atlanta Braves.
 Like Mantle and Clemente before him, Aaron’s longevity and dignity elevated him to regal status among fans and players alike.